AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 6 Common Types of Car Insurance Fraud

-Car insurance fraud, or “premium leakage,” comes in many forms and costs insurance companies an estimated $31.6 billion each year as of 2022.1 Here are six ways people commit fraudulent insurance activities via a car insurance company.
+Car insurance fraud, or “premium leakage,” comes in many forms and costs property and casualty insurance companies an estimated $50 to $80 billion annually.
+Here are six ways people commit fraudulent insurance activities via a car insurance company.

 Rate Evasion